Through the Looking Glass (Lost): Production

 Jack Bender stated that Matthew Fox "really commits body and soul into the story he's telling" and Fox questioned whether he had ever been more tired than while shooting the double episode.
 Like the other Lost season finales, the final cliffhanger scene was given a codename—"The Rattlesnake in the Mailbox"—and kept top secret.
 After Lindelof and Cuse wrote the scene, only Fox, Lilly, Bender, and co-executive producer Jean Higgins were given copies of the script.
 The scene was shot with a green screen in an abandoned Honolulu parking lot with the airport edited in.
 Despite the security measures, a complete and detailed episode synopsis was uploaded online over a week before the episode aired.
 Disney investigated the leak.
-The leak prompted Lindelof and Cuse to enter "radio silence", which was temporarily broken at Comic-Con International 2007.
+The leak prompted Lindelof and Cuse to enter "radio silence", which was temporarily broken at the 2007 San Diego Comic-Con.
 The funeral parlor that Jack visits is called "Hoffs/Drawlar", which is an anagram of "flashforward".
 The idea of flashforwards was conceived by creators Lindelof and Abrams during the show's conception.
 However, Cuse and Lindelof only started fleshing out the idea at the end of the first season, after they realized that flashbacks would eventually stop being revelatory and knew that they would eventually have to switch to flashforwards.
 With the announcement that the series would conclude 48 episodes after "Through the Looking Glass", they felt comfortable playing flashforwards as early as the third-season finale.